 Create Décor Areas They Can Contribute To

 From a small cove to their playroom, again, keep them in the loop and designate some areas that you’re willing to give them more design control over.
 This will, in turn, become more of a joy for them than any other household chore will and you’ll catch them delightfully showing off their customized spaces to both friends and family alike.
+Land of Rugs has a wide selection of rugs to choose from.

 Get Expressive With Paint & Wall Coverings